magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 .comment
 ```

-Not stripping the binary has given us two potentialy passwords:
+Not stripping the binary has given us two potential passwords:
 ```
 PasswordNumeroUno
 0wTdr0wss4P
 ```

-From the previous `objdump` it could be infered there's 3 passwords, we have 2 currently.
-Also with the previous `objdump` we see a function called `reverse` and we have a string that looks suspicously like a password reversed.. hmmphhh?:
+From the previous `objdump` it could be inferred there's 3 passwords, we have 2 currently.
+Also with the previous `objdump` we see a function called `reverse` and we have a string that looks suspiciously like a password reversed.. hmmphhh?:
 ```
 PasswordNumeroUno
 P4ssw0rdTw0
 ```
 ![alt text](/assets/images/21-11-2024/nice.gif "....nice")

-There's no real remenants for the third password that appears to be `XOR`ed judging by the avaiable functions.
+There's no real remnants for the third password that appears to be `XOR`ed judging by the available functions.
 Let's test the last two passwords:
 ```
 magna@dojo:~$ ./license
 So, you want to be a relic hunter?